phhusson/unmute/README.md

 While we support deploying with Docker compose and without Docker, the Docker Swarm deployment is only given to show how we deploy and scale [unmute.sh](unmute.sh).
 It looks a lot like the compose files, but since debugging multi-nodes applications is hard, we cannot help you debug the swarm deployment.

-### Gemma 3 access
+### LLM access on Hugging Face Hub

 You can use any LLM you want.
-By default, Unmute uses [Gemma 3 12B](https://huggingface.co/google/gemma-3-12b-it) as the LLM.
+By default, Unmute uses [Mistral Small 24B](https://huggingface.co/mistralai/Mistral-Small-24B-Instruct-2501) as the LLM.
+([Gemma 3 12B](https://huggingface.co/google/gemma-3-12b-it) is also a good choice.)
 This model is freely available but requires you to accept the conditions to accept it:

 1. Create a Hugging Face account.
-2. Accept the conditions on the [Gemma model page](https://huggingface.co/google/gemma-3-12b-it).
+2. Accept the conditions on the [Mistral Small 24B model page](https://huggingface.co/mistralai/Mistral-Small-24B-Instruct-2501).
 3. [Create an access token.](https://huggingface.co/docs/hub/en/security-tokens) You can use a fine-grained token, the only permission you need to grant is "Read access to contents of all public gated repos you can access".
 4. Add the token into your `~/.bashrc` or equivalent as `export HUGGING_FACE_HUB_TOKEN=hf_...your token here...`